What Do Outdoor Power Equipment and Small Engine Mechanic Do?

 - Service Technician (Service Tech)

 In the United States, there were 37,600 jobs for Outdoor Power Equipment and Small Engine Mechanic in 2016.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Outdoor Power Equipment and Small Engine Mechanic by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Outdoor Power Equipment & Small Engine Mechanic are Utah, Tennessee, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Missouri.
 These states have the worst job growth for this type of profession.

-Outdoor Power Equipment & Small Engine Mechanic Average Salary
+Average Outdoor Power Equipment and Small Engine Mechanics Salary

 The average yearly salary of an Outdoor Power Equipment & Small Engine Mechanic ranges between $22,670 and $54,210.